Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

     wfLoadExtension( 'RobloxAPI' );
     ```

 Miraheze users may use ManageWiki to install this extension.
-Search for 'RobloxAPI' in *Special:ManageWiki* and
+Search for 'RobloxAPI' in *Special:ManageWiki/extensions* and
 install it with a click.

 ## Usage